binderiya-bya/binderiyabyambasuren/content/authors/admin/_index.md

 I am a PhD Candidate in Economics at [American University](https://www.american.edu/).
 I am an applied microeconomist with a strong interest in computational economics and applied econometrics.
 My research areas include labor, demography, household behavior and gender roles.

-I am on the 2022/2023 Economics Job Market and will be available for interviews at the upcoming ASSA Meeting.
+I am on the 2022/2023 Economics Job Market and will be available for interviews at the European Job Market for Economists in December and the ASSA Meetings in January.

 You can find my [CV](https://binderiyabyambasuren.com/uploads/CV.pdf) and [Job Market Paper](https://binderiyabyambasuren.com/uploads/JMP.pdf).